Mighty Mo Rodgers: Biography

 Maurice Rodgers was born in East Chicago, Indiana, He studied classical piano, but was more influenced by witnessing the blues acts that performed at his father's nightclub.
 In the mid-1960s, the music produced by the American record label Stax also affected his musical ambitions.
 In high school, Rodgers formed his first band, the Rocketeers.
 After entering Indiana State College, he fronted the Maurice Rodgers Combo.
 His love of playing keyboards led Rodgers to leave college and relocate to Los Angeles, California, becoming a full-time musician.

 He played the Farfisa electronic organ on Brenton Wood's 1967 hit "Gimme Little Sign".

 In 1973, Rodgers co-produced the album Sonny & Brownie (A&M Records), by Sonny Terry and Brownie McGhee.
 He also played keyboards on the album's cut.
 Following a spell as a session musician, Rodgers moved into songwriting for Motown and Chappell & Co.
 He also worked as a record producer before returning to education and obtaining a philosophy degree from California State University, Northridge.
 His first solo album, Blues Is My Wailin' Wall, was released in 1999 by Blue Thumb Records.
 The lyrics of several of the songs on the album present Rodgers's philosophical views of mankind.

 In 2000, Rodgers performed at the Notodden Blues Festival.
 His European excursions have included concerts at the New Morning nightclub in Paris.
 In 2001, he performed on the album Memphis, recorded by Jean-Jacques Milteau, which also included contributions from Little Milton and Mighty Sam McClain.
 His own recordings continued with Red, White & Blues (2002); Black Paris Blues, a live album issued in 2004; and Redneck Blues (2007).
-His most recent release was Cadillac Jack in 2012.
+His next release was Cadillac Jack in 2012.

 Rodgers appeared at the 22nd Salmon Arm Roots and Blues Festival in August 2014.

 In 2019, he toured with Baba Sissoko and performed at several European blues festivals.
 In 2017, they had jointly released the album, Griot Blues.